-It is also necessary to point out that there was sometimes a tendency by socialist feminists to downplay the importance of campaigning around the question of violence against women which was mainly taken up by radical feminists.
-While it was correct to fight around issues that affected the gendered division of labour in the workplace $\hat{a} \in \text{''equal pay}$ and access to free quality childcare and to understand the centrality of women's right to control our fertility to the achievement of women's liberation $\hat{a} \in \text{''in retrospect}$ in retrospect it seems extraordinary that it was only in 1978 that the women's movement agreed a demand around violence against women.
+Along with all the discussing and reading, we were campaigning as part of the women's liberation movement as a whole.
+It is true that there was sometimes a tendency by socialist feminists to downplay the importance of campaigning around violence against women, an issue that was mainly taken up by radical feminists.
+While it was correct to fight around issues that affected the gendered division of labour in the workplace â€" equal pay and access to free quality childcare and to understand the centrality of women's right to control our fertility to the achievement of women's liberation â€" in retrospect it seems extraordinary that it was only in 1978 that the women's movement agreed a demand around violence against women despite the fact that the first refuge had been opened by Erin Pizzey in Chiswick in 1971 and the National Women's Aid Federation had been set up in 1974.

-I want to emphasise that the relationship between black women and the women's liberation movement was often not straight forward despite the fact that the later took so much inspiration from Black Power.
-In Britain WLM groups often didn't notice when they were exclusively white â€" or even more pertinently discuss whether the campaigns they were taking up related to the needs of black women.
+The relationship between black women and the women's liberation movement was often not straight forward despite the fact that the latter took so much inspiration from Black Power.
+In Britain women's groups often didn't notice when they were exclusively white â€" or even more pertinently discuss whether the campaigns they were taking up related to the needs of black women.

 It was often left to black women to have to assert that they refused to choose between fighting sexism or racism - the struggle against both was essential.
 Different individuals or the same individual might prioritise one at a particular moment.
 Those struggles, to an even greater extent than those of socialist feminists are hidden from history.
-[1]